kheyer/Genomic-ULMFiT/Bacteria/Bacterial Ensemble/README.md

 __Promoter Classification__ contains notebooks training classification models for bacterial promoters.
 This directory includes a notebook comparing performance of Genomic-ULMFiT to a CNN-based method used by Kh et al in [Recognition of prokaryotic and eukaryotic promoters using convolutional deep learning neural networks](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171410).

-__Metagenomics__ contains notebooks training metagenomic classification models in a comparison to [Deep learning models for bacteria taxonomic classification of metagenomic data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6069770/) by Fiannaca et al.
+__Metagenomics Classification__ contains notebooks training metagenomic classification models in a comparison to [Deep learning models for bacteria taxonomic classification of metagenomic data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6069770/) by Fiannaca et al.

 ## Results Summary